Equine

 Biosecurity

-Biosecurity is the process of protecting farms and livestock from infectious disease.
-Horse owners should create and carry out biosecurity plans specific to their farm.
+Biosecurity is the process of protecting farms and livestock from infectious diseases.
+Horse owners should create and carry out biosecurity plans specific to their farms.
 Diseases can be introduced in many ways and a good plan addresses all known routes of disease transmission.
-These plans and procedures include vaccination strategies, biosecurity in your barn, while traveling, at events and when caring for your horse.
+These plans and procedures include vaccination strategies, and biosecurity in your barn, while traveling, at events, and when caring for your horse.
 They are critical to maintaining the health of all horses regardless of their occupation.

 The Equine Disease Communication Center is a great source of information on biosecurity for horses.
-This site has a video from US Equestrian as well as a toolkit and guidance for events, facilities, travel and much more.
-You can also visit the American Association of Equine Practitioners page for their recommendations for a biosecutiry program.
+This site has a video from US Equestrian as well as a toolkit and guidance for events, facilities, travel, and much more.
+You can also visit the American Association of Equine Practitioners page for their recommendations for a biosecurity program.

 Additional Topics